cladonia macilenta tipped with tiny red fruiting bodies

 Not Threatened

-The one that looks like a tiny matchstick has a body that is pale greyish-green, with slender stalks that rise from the rotting wood like a forest of tiny pins.
-The stalks are thin and straight, often reaching 1 to 2 centimetres in height.
-The tips are usually pale or slightly coloured, sometimes with a hint of pink or brown.
-It is the lichen of the subtle colour, the one that is easy to miss but impossible to unsee once you know it.
+The one that looks like a tiny matchstick has a body that is pale greyish-green.
+Slender stalks rise from the rotting wood like a forest of tiny pins.
+The stalks are thin and straight.
+They often reach 1 to 2 centimetres in height.
+The tips are usually pale or slightly coloured.
+Sometimes there is a hint of pink or brown.
+It is the lichen of the subtle colour.
+Easy to miss.
+Impossible to unsee once you know it.
 What makes it special is the subtlety.
 Cladonia macilenta is not a flashy lichen.
-Its colours are pale and muted, pale greyish-green, sometimes with a hint of pink or brown at the tips.
-Its stalks are thin and unassuming, blending into the moss and the rotting wood.
+Its colours are pale and muted.
+Pale greyish-green.
+Sometimes with a hint of pink or brown at the tips.
+Its stalks are thin and unassuming.
+They blend into the moss and the rotting wood.
 It does not demand attention.
 But once you learn to see it, you will see it everywhere.
-It is the lichen of the quiet presence, the one that rewards a patient eye, the one that proves that the most interesting things are often the most overlooked.
-The stalks are podetia, the upright, hollow structures that are characteristic of Cladonia lichens.
-They are smooth and unbranched, or occasionally branched near the tips.
-The surface is covered in tiny, powdery granules (soredia) that break off and grow into new lichens.
-Under a hand lens, the granules are visible, tiny white dots scattered across the pale surface.
-Biologically, Cladonia macilenta is a partnership, a fungus and an alga living together.
+It is the lichen of the quiet presence.
+The one that rewards a patient eye.
+The one that proves that the most interesting things are often the most overlooked.
+The stalks are podetia.
+These are the upright, hollow structures characteristic of Cladonia lichens.
+They are smooth and unbranched.
+Occasionally branched near the tips.
+The surface is covered in tiny, powdery granules called soredia.
+These break off and grow into new lichens.
+Under a hand lens, the granules are visible.
+Tiny white dots scattered across the pale surface.
+Biologically, Cladonia macilenta is a partnership.
+A fungus and an alga living together.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
-It grows on rotting logs and stumps, preferring the soft, decayed wood of native trees.
+It grows on rotting logs and stumps.
+It prefers the soft, decayed wood of native trees.
 To find Cladonia macilenta is to find the tiny stalks on the rotting log.
-They are pale, slender, and quiet, a miniature forest on the wood.
-You can run your finger through the stalks and feel the thin, brittle texture.
-It is the lichen of the subtle colour, the one that is easy to miss but impossible to unsee once you know it, the one that proves that the smallest things can be the most beautiful.
+They are pale, slender, and quiet.
+A miniature forest on the wood.
+You can run your finger through the stalks.
+Feel the thin, brittle texture.
+It is the lichen of the subtle colour.
+The one that is easy to miss but impossible to unsee once you know it.
+The one that proves that the smallest things can be the most beautiful.